 - I’m afraid if I am honest with you, I’ll accidentally hurt you.

 But I believe you’re wise enough to handle the truth.
 The truth is that I made one simple decision that profoundly impacted my life more than any other, and this one decision was a seed from which a garden of great things sprouted:

 Please stay calm.
 Take a breath.
 Nothing bad happened.
 As far as I can tell, the only long-term consequence is that I now look at the world with greater empathy, understanding, self-awareness, acceptance, and unconditional love.
 You know, nothing major.

-Depression is embarrassing as hell to talk about, because I know have a lot to be thankful for.
+Depression is embarrassing to talk about, because I know have a lot to be thankful for.
 I was born a white male in the American suburbs with loving parents.
 That’s an amazing stroke of luck that I did absolutely nothing to earn.
 In a world filled with racism, sexism, violence, and hunger — a world where millions of people don’t even have access to drinking water — being upset about my petty first-world problems made me feel like a selfish, ungrateful asshole.
 But, as anyone struggling with depression knows, there’s very little logic that factors into the equation.
 However, I made the decision that I was going to get better, and I was going to do so without using antidepressants.

 I tried meditation, gratitude journals, exercise, and altruism — all great things — but depression would always creep back and cling to me like the sneaky, miserable little prick that it is.
 Then, one beautiful summer night while I was camping with friends, I had the opportunity to try psilocybin mushrooms.

 Don’t look at me like that.
 Hear me out!
 Your baby boy cured his depression.
 Smile!
 If you still feel like I let you down, let me remind you: